Top 10 Observability Tools in 2026: APM Platforms Compared

 Jaeger

-Market Position: Leading open-source distributed tracing solution
+Market Position: Leading open-source distributed tracing solution, CNCF graduated project

-Best For: Teams needing specialized distributed tracing
+Best For: Teams needing a dedicated, battle-tested open-source distributed tracing backend

 Pricing: Open source, free to use